Menu

 Science

-In Science, we will learn about 'Animals including Humans' (Biology).
-We will focus specifically on nutrition, diet and movement.
-By the end of the unit, pupils will be able to identify the five different food groups on the Eatwell plate and explain how a balanced diet is essential for healthy growth.
-They will also know the three functions of the skeleton and name most bones.
+In Science, we will learn about 'Light and Shadows' (Physics).
+We will explore what light is and how we see things.
+They will carry out various investigations to understand that we need light to see and that dark is the absence of light, how light is reflected and how shadows are formed.
+By the end of the unit, pupils will be able to identify different light sources and explain how shadows can change by the light source and distance.
 Children will be expected to work scientifically by setting up simple practical enquiries including comparative and fair tests, making careful observations and using scientific evidence to answer questions.
 Please encourage your child to learn their knowledge organiser which will assist them with their weekly quizzes.

 Physical Education

-P.E sessions will take place on a Thursday afternoon, our unit is Outdoor Adventurous Activities - Trust and Trails.
+P.E sessions will take place on a Wednesday afternoon, our unit is Handball a sport from invasion games.
+We will also have Blackburn Rovers Football Club coming into school to deliver Give Up Loving Pop (GULP) sessions.
 Please ensure that your child comes into school wearing their full P.E kit.
 The kit should include a yellow P.E top with the school's logo matched with black shorts, jogging bottoms or leggings and black pumps or trainers.
 Over the top, children will wear their school jumper or cardigan.
 All jewellery must be removed, ensure earrings are taken out before the session or covered with plasters.

 PSHE

-In PSHE, we will be learning about mental health, focusing on every day feelings and how to manage negative emotions.
-The following unit is 'Be Kind', where pupils will understand a wide range of feelings, recognise bullying, responding and asking for help and be made aware of strategies for solving disputes and conflicts.
+In PSHE, we will be completing a 'Healthy Lifestyles' unit, where pupils will understand what a balanced lifestyle is and recognise how their choices can affect the balance.
 Furthermore, well-being will be a main focus throughout the year, pupils will have the opportunity to share and discuss any concerns or worries openly.

 Oracy - Voice 21